 Check-in on elderly loved ones and elderly neighbors.
 Help whoever you can.

-Read uplifting material whether it’s spiritual text, poetry, or old love letters.
+Read uplifting material, whether it’s a spiritual text, poetry, or old love letters.
 Watch comedies.
 Read that book you’ve been wanting to read!

 Do something physically challenging for stress relief.
 Jog in place, or pull out one of those old exercise videos and have at it.
 Make a game of it with your kids.
 Movement feels good and releases endorphins and other calming hormones.
 So does guided meditation, yoga, and stretching.
 Do the things that help you feel grounded, like praying or gratitude exercises.